wilken/Server-Watch/README.txt

-ServerWatch is a (very) simple Chrom extension for keeping tabs on a server.
+ServerWatch is a (very) simple Chrome extension for keeping tabs on a server.
 It pings an URL at a given interval and pops up a desktop notification if the status changes.